francoislaurent/escale/doc/usage.rst

 .. note:: booleans can be either ``yes``, ``no``, ``1``, ``0``, ``true``, ``false``, ``on`` or ``off``.

+.. note:: regular expressions for filenames can be basic strings with wildcard ``*`` as the only supported metacharacter, or full regular expressions as recognized by the `re` module if they begin and (optionally) end with the ``/`` character.

 Other parameters are:

 * ``local path`` (or ``path``): path to the local repository